mownisha1/ToDo-List/README.md

-Install node modules file by entering "npm install nodemon" in the command prompt.
+Install node modules file by entering "npm install nodemon" in the terminal.